Ali-Haroon3/Lung-Cancer-Detection/SETUP_INSTRUCTIONS.md

-# 🚀 Quick Setup for GitHub - Ali-Haroon3

-Your lung cancer detection AI project is now cleaned up and ready for GitHub!
+# 🚀 Your Project is Ready for GitHub!

+✅ **Repository Already Connected**: Ali-Haroon3/Lung-Cancer-Detection
+✅ **Project Cleaned Up**: All unnecessary files removed
+✅ **Ready to Push**: Just run the push script or commands below

 ## What's Been Cleaned Up